-The name Blanden is of Anglo-Saxon origin and came from when the family lived at Bland in the West Riding of Yorkshire
+The name Blanden is of Anglo-Saxon origin and came from when the family lived at Bland in the West Riding of Yorkshire.

-.
 However, "the adjective bland, mild, gentle is, I think or insufficient antiquity to be the etymon.
 The Blands of Kippax, at a very early period, resided at and gave name to Bland's Gill, co.
 York "

 Early Origins of the Blanden family

 The surname Blanden was first found in at Bland or Bland's Gill in the chapel of How Gill and the parish of Sedburg in Yorkshire.
 One reference claims that name came from the hamlet of Blond.
-The earliest mention of the name was in 1132; where Richard, son of Hugh Bland of Disford was listed as benefactor relating to the Abbey of Foundations.
+The earliest mention of the name was in 1132 where Richard, son of Hugh Bland of Disford was listed as benefactor relating to the Abbey of Foundations.

 Important Dates for the Blanden family

 This web page shows only a small excerpt of our Blanden research.
-Another 351 words (25 lines of text) covering the years 1614, 1657, 1756, 1928, 1950, 1642, 1555, 1614, 1657, 1642, 1663, 1662, 1668, 1663, 1715, 1691, 1743, 1713, 1727, 1629, 1671, 1653, 1663, 1700, 1693, 1665, 1720, 1686 and 1763 are included under the topic Early Blanden History in all our PDF Extended History products and printed products wherever possible.
+Another 176 words (13 lines of text) covering the years 1614, 1657, 1756, 1928, 1950, 1642, 1555, 1614, 1657, 1642, 1663, 1662, 1668, 1663, 1715, 1691, 1743, 1713, 1727, 1563, 1604, 1563, 1681, 1712, 1629, 1671, 1653, 1663, 1700, 1693, 1665, 1720, 1686, 1763 and 1664 are included under the topic Early Blanden History in all our PDF Extended History products and printed products wherever possible.

 Blanden Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Blanden are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Blanden include: Bland, Blands and others.

 Early Notables of the Blanden family (pre 1700)

 Notables of the family at this time include John Bland (died 12 July 1555) English Protestant clergyman and martyr, rector of Adesham, burnt at the stake; Sir Thomas Bland, 1st Baronet of Kippax Park (1614-1657); Sir Francis Bland, 2nd Baronet of Kippax Park (1642-1663); Sir Thomas Bland, 3rd Baronet of Kippax Park (1662-1668); Sir John Bland, 4th Baronet of Kippax Park (1663-1715); and Sir John Bland, 5th Baronet of Kippax Park (1691-1743), Member of Parliament for Lancashire (1713-1727.)

 Migration of the Blanden family to Ireland

 Some of the Blanden family moved to Ireland, but this topic is not covered in this excerpt.

-Another 65 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.